curtis86/bash-project/README.md

 ## A. Summary

-A BASH project generator using a template that provides a few basic functions and formatting options.
+A BASH project generator using a template that provides a few basic functions and text formatting options.

 Feel free to use as your own/improve on.

 ## B. Dependencies

-BASH.
+BASH 4 or later.

 ## C. Supported Systems

-Any nix or BSD system with BASH 4+ (may require some adjustments to work with older versions of BASH).
+Any nix or BSD system with BASH 4 or later (may require some adjustments to work with older versions of BASH).

 ### Installation